 If your answer is “good looks,” believe it or not, this is hardly an indicator of what causes a person to choose a relationship.
 Finding a person to be “attractive” isn’t the same as being emotionally drawn to them.

-This comfort zone was created psychologically as we grew up, based on the role we played with our caretakers.
+This comfort zone was created psychologically as we grew up, based on the role we played with our caretakers and within our families.

 How Do Our Parents Fit In?

-We may have learned to smile when angry, or joke, or anything that will help us avoid being in touch with our anger, since experiencing anger was somehow threatening to us.
+For example, if you learned through harsh consequences from your parents that showing anger was bad, anger may have become a piece of your disowned self since you may have learned to disconnect from anger.
+You may have learned to smile when angry, or joke, or use sarcasm, or anything that will help you avoid being in touch with your anger, since experiencing anger was somehow threatening.

-But with attraction, Hendrix asserts that we become drawn to someone who can connect to the emotional areas that we disowned — e.g. someone who can be outwardly expressive of anger would be very attractive to someone who’s disowned outward feelings of anger.
+When it comes to attraction, it’s possible you then become drawn to someone who can connect to the emotional areas that you previously disowned — e.g. someone who can be outwardly expressive of anger would quite possibly be very attractive to someone who’s disowned outward feelings of anger.
+They become the safer vicarious expression of anger.

-Hendrix also asserts that we are attracted to people who encompass positive and negative qualities of our caretakers.
-Early in relationships, the comfort zone described above brings a sense of euphoria, fooling us into believing that we’re finally going to repair those issues from our childhood that we never repaired with our parents.
+People are generally attracted to others who encompass positive and negative qualities of their caretakers.
+It isn’t just one parent, but different parts of the most consistent caretakers.
+Early in relationships, the emotional comfort zone described above brings a sense of euphoria, fooling us into believing that we’re finally going to repair those issues from our childhood that we never repaired with our parents.

-Early in the relationship, our subconscious interprets our partner’s negative qualities as the potential for repair (potential holds a positive emotion).
-However, after the honeymoon phase of a relationship passes, those same negative qualities that helped bring two people together start to become annoying and irritating.
+Early in the relationship, our subconscious interprets our partner’s negative qualities as the potential for repair (potential holds a positive emotion at first).
+However, after the honeymoon phase of a relationship passes, those same negative qualities that helped bring two people together often start to become annoying and irritating.

-We start to see that our new relationship isn’t really going to resolve our childhood issues, and now we are left to deal with similar frustrations of similar issues that we experienced in childhood!
+We start to see that our new relationship isn’t necessarily going to resolve our painful childhood experiences, and now we are left to deal with frustrations of similar issues that we experienced in childhood.

 Comfortable Isn’t Always Healthy